katkmh/ESNP-GPU/README.md

 where it executes GA-GPU Framework Variant 1 using input Binary Addition, category Baseline, with a population size of 15.

 ### Output directory structure
-Output files generated from our experimentation is in directory `experimentation_output`.
+Output files generated from our experimentation can be accessed through [this GDrive folder](https://drive.google.com/drive/folders/1EuqsOHZYxcq6XQ1r2SzmU1TRfLs8Ivhx?usp=sharing).
 These files are compressed for easier transferring due to the large filesizes.

 As a minor disclaimer, the output directories are named as follows: `outputs-gpu2-var1/` and `outputs-gpu2-var3/` which correspond to GA-GPU Framework **Variant 1** and **Variant 2** in our paper, respectively.
+Extra runs and runs made using the GA-CPU Framework are also included in the folder and named accordingly.

 Initial Population
 ------------------